objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 The second game objective would be to claim all of the beacons hidden in the club.
 The party had somewhat of a TRON related theme, so to visualize each beacon we borrowed some nerdtastic TRON symbols.

-For both leaderboards wanted to incorporate the players’ pictures and their screen names and add a little animation into the mix.
+For both leaderboards we wanted to incorporate the players’ pictures and their screen names and add a little animation into the mix.

 And here is what the end result looks like: